Unary Operator in Java: Types, Examples

 Unary Minus Operator in Java

-The operator which is used to negate a value is called unary minus operator in Java.
+The operator which is used to negate a numeric value is called unary minus operator in Java.
 When we use unary minus operator before a single operand, it performs unary negation.

 public class MinusExample {